Whizz Education is an education partner accountable for learning outcomes in maths.

 Meet with Whizz Education at BETT

-Come and meet with the Whizz Education team at BETT on booth NJ31 to find out more, and also learn how to get involved in our free summer learning activities.
+Come and meet with the Whizz Education team at the BETT Show on booth NJ31 to find out more, and also learn how to get involved in our free summer learning activities.

 This summer, Whizz Education, is teaming-up with PiXL (Partners in Excellence) to deliver a suite of free summer learning activities across disciplines that will focus on ‘building for a greener future’.